Improvement of Public Services

 Project title: Improvement of Public Services Project (IPSP)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agencies: Ministry of Planning, Monitoring and Administrative Reform (MoPMAR); Ministry of Local Development (MoLD)
+Lead executing agencies: Ministry of Local Development (MoLD), Ministry of Planning and Economic Development (MoPED)

 Overall term: 2015 to 2021